 Place the pork crown roast on the grate of the smoker.

-If you used a Bradley rack, you can just place the rack on the smoker grate to make it easy.
+If you used a Bradley rack or a Weber grill pan, you can just place the rack on the smoker grate to make it easy.

 I recommend pecan wood but you can also use apple, cherry or even hickory, if you so desire, with great results.

-Smoke the pork crown roast until it reaches about 140 degrees in the thickest part of the meat.
-Our ultimate goal is 145 degrees F but it will go up some during the resting period and we don't want to overcook this at all.
+Smoke the pork crown roast until it reaches about 140°F in the thickest part of the meat.
+Our ultimate goal is 145°F but it will go up some during the resting period and we don’t want to overcook this at all.

-When it reaches 140 degree F, remove it from the smoker and place it on the counter covered with foil for about 20-30 minutes to allow it to rest.
+When it reaches 140°F, remove it from the smoker and place it on the counter covered with foil for about 20-30 minutes to allow it to rest.

 During the resting phase, it will continue to raise in temperature for a few degrees and the internal juices will redistribute throughout the roast.